tensorflow/community/rfcs/20201221-tfmot-compression-api.md

 #### Model compression algorithm API
 Some compression algorithms require training weights or compressed weights that share the weights across the layer. (e.g. lookup table for weight clustering.)
 We decided to support layer variable wise compression algorithm API first, because... :
-* Most use cases can be covered by the WeightCompressionAlgorithm API.
+* Most use cases can be covered by the `WeightCompressor` class API.
 * Hard to support a sequential model: That weight across the layer should be placed somewhere outside of the sequential model.

 ### User Impact